Warrior triptychs

 Robinson: T294

-Title: Tsûzoku Sangokushi no uchi: kwa-i hone wo kezurite Kwanu etc.
+Title: Tsûzoku Sangokushi no uchi: kwa-i hone wo kezurite Kwanu (A Popular Romance of the Three Kingdoms, 通俗三国志之内: 華佗骨刮関羽箭療治圖)

-Description: Kwanu playing go while undergoing a painful medical procedure known as bone shaving on his wounded arm
+Description: Kwanu (center) playing go while Hua Tuo performs a painful medical procedure known as bone shaving on the former’s wounded arm

 Publisher: Tsuta-ya Kichizô